raddleverse/MimiBRICK.jl/README.md

 (4) To exit back to Julia, hit the `backspace` key.

 ## Running baseline cases with default parameters

-As a preliminary step, you should activate the Julia environment by doing the following in a Julia console:
-1. Navigate to the

 ### BRICK standalone (with temperature and ocean heat uptake exogenous forcing)